Metro Denver is leading the way to a balanced energy economy

 - Proximity to energy-related higher education programs and research centers.

-Colorado ranked 10th in the number of science and engineering graduate students per 1,000 individuals ages 25 to 34 years old in 2009.
-In addition, Colorado ranked 11th for research and development (R&D) expenditures per capita ($242) among academic institutions in fiscal year 2011.
+- Colorado ranked ninth for the number of science and engineering graduate students per 1,000 individuals ages 25 to 34 years old in 2013.
+(National Science Foundation, 2015)

 - Access to the research of a broad collection of federal laboratories and private R&D activities